visit-dav/visit/src/doc/dev_manual/test_suite.rst

    .. figure:: images/rebase_cases.png

 #.
-To learn even more `specific details <Fuzzy Matching Thresholds>`__ about each failing case, click into them to find details which will appear something like what is shown below...
+To learn even more :ref:`specific details <Fuzzy Matching Thresholds>` about each failing case, click into them to find details which will appear something like what is shown below...

    .. figure:: images/rebase_details.png